scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 7
 - **Duration:** 7 days

 Curse a creature you can see with pain.
 Make a spellcasting roll against the creatures Willpower save.
-On success the creature takes an extra wound die every time they take damage, or a full wound on a critical.
+On success the creature takes an extra 0/1 every time they take damage, or 1/0 on a critical.

 You can only inflict a single curse on a creature at a time.
 Casting another curse, such as _Curse of Misfortune_, ends this curses effects.